In This Article

 Between deciphering tongue-twisting scientific ingredients and interpreting concentration percentages, reading a skincare product label is intimidating enough to make you panic-buy whichever product is currently at the top of Sephora's best-seller list.
-If just the idea of examining the back of your moisturizer is giving you anxiety right now, we're here to assure you that it's not completely impossible to figure out what it is that you're putting on your face.
+If just the idea of examining the back of your moisturizer gives you anxiety, we're here to assure you it's not completely impossible to figure out what it is you're putting on your face.

 Take niacinamide, for example.
-To get the lowdown on one of skincare's more common ingredients, we asked dermatologist Jennifer Herrmann, MD, FAAD, all our burning questions.
-Here, a dermatologist breaks down everything you need to know about niacinamide creams, including a $16 drugstore cream that's perfect for sensitive, acne-prone skin.
+To get the lowdown on one of skincare's more common ingredients, we asked dermatologist Jennifer Herrmann, M.D., F.A.A.D., all our burning questions.
+Here, the dermatologist breaks down everything you need to know about niacinamide creams, including a $16 drugstore cream that's perfect for sensitive, acne-prone skin.